-- As a major field, students shall take the following course:
+- o As a major field, students shall take the following course:

 - POLS 6400, Proseminar: Comparative Politics

 - o and three (3) additional electives from the Comparative Politics list of 6000-level courses:

 - POLS 6405, Comparative Public Policy

 - 6740, Political Change

 - 6410, New Democracies

 - 6420, European Union

 - 6440, Nationalism and Ethnic Conflict;

 - 6840, Seminar: Middle East Politics

-- Or another course approved by the student's supervisory committee and the Director of Graduate Studies.
+- Or another course approved by the student's supervisory committee, the Comparative Politics field chair, and the Director of Graduate Studies.

 - o As a minor field, students shall take POLS 6400 and two additional courses from among the Comparative Politics 6000-level courses.